gmc-code/PC-algorithms1/docs/maths_python/sums_of_sequences.rst

 Sums of sequences
 =======================

-| VCMNA254: Design and implement mathematical algorithms using a simple general purpose programming language
+| VCMNA254: level 7: Design and implement mathematical algorithms using a simple general purpose programming language

 * finding the sum of a set of consecutive numbers using a loop structure